 Signs of Lawn Pest Damage

-Depending on which pest chooses to invade your grass, there are several warning signs to pay attention to before calling an exterminator.
+Depending on which pest chooses to invade your grass, there are several warning signs to pay attention to before calling an exterminator in Charlotte.
 Let’s break down the different indicators:

 - Wilting Blades

 - Dead Insects or Larvae in the Grass

 You may also notice some holes or exposed or missing roots in your yard.

 Common Lawn Pests

 These pests are actually the larval stage of various scarab beetles, such as the Japanese Beetle.
 These insects lay their eggs in the soil in the fall, and they emerge in the spring to feed on grassroots and other organic matter.
 Depending on the species, lawn grubs may stay in this stage for a few weeks before mutating into pupae and then beetles.